PrincetonUniversity/removing_tedium/README.md

 ## How to Configure Your Local Machine for Productivity

-See [this workshop](https://github.com/jdh4/mac_productivity) for installing and configuring Raycast for Mac or Windows (beta).
+See [this workshop](https://github.com/jdh4/mac_productivity) for installing and configuring Raycast for Mac or maybe Windows.

 ## Getting Help